It is important for you to learn how to check for a blood clot in your leg.

 Before proceeding to the ways on how to prevent blood clot if you are worried of having one, you have to know how to check for a blood clot in your leg .

-Here are some steps and treatments:
+Here are some steps and treatment for blood clot in leg:

 Anticoagulants

-These are drugs like heparin, warfarin that are used to deny the clot the chance to grow and to decrease the chances of having more clots out of the first one.ย
+These are drugs like heparin, warfarin that are used to deny the clot the chance to grow and to decrease the chances of having more clots out of the first one.

 Others might be prescription of newer anticoagulants like rivaroxaban or apixaban might also be given.